atreyasha/spam-detection/src/docs/pre-processing.md

                         <default:1000>
 ```

 Running this function will encode the enron-spam dataset as integer-based tokens and characters.
 The two sets of encodings will be saved in the `./data/rnn` directory.
-An example of running this function is show below:
+An example of running this function is shown below:

 ```shell
 $ python3 sequence_encode.py